bretmullinix/python-for-beginners/t6-tdd/readme.md

        As I look at our code, the code looks pretty good to me.
 I don't see a need to do any refactoring at this point.
 We have completed our **requirement** and our first rouund of **RGR** and **TDD**.

+### What if a test takes too long to complete?

+Typically, tests run by developers should take less than 30 seconds to complete.
+If the tests take longer than 30 seconds, developers will start to hate running the tests while creating new features.
+The developers might stick with TDD despite the time loss, but the developers might abandon the process as well.

+Studies have proven that much of software costs are because errors aren't caught early enough.
+If the developer stops running the tests, the regression tests won't be run when new code is added, and any new errors won't get caught until much later.
+As a result, the cost of fixing the errors will be significantly higher than if they were initially caught when the error was introduced.

+We are going to simulate a long test.
+We will create a delay in the **Database.get_all_employees()** method of 1 minute.
+The delay will simulate a database response that takes longer than the developers want to wait.
+Then, we will show you how to fix the **test_list_all_employees** test, so the developers don't have to wait as long.

 :construction: